 Cases on an International Conveyance (Cruise Ships)

-Entry screening using questionnaires, fever screening, thermal scanning, or visual inspection at international ports of entry in almost all countries.
-In most cases, anyone with fever and respiratory symptoms who has been to China in the past 14 days will be detained and isolated or placed in self-isolation.
-Anyone without symptoms but with travel to China in the past 14 days may be placed in quarantine or self-quarantine depending on where in China exposures may have taken place.
+Entry screening using questionnaires, fever screening, thermal scanning, or visual inspection at international ports of entry has been implemented in almost all countries.
+In most cases, anyone with fever and respiratory symptoms and a history of any international travel in the past 14 days may be detained and isolated or placed in self-isolation; persons without symptoms but with a similar travel history may be placed in quarantine or self-quarantine depending on where the exposures may have taken place.

-Hong Kong: Arrivals from China will be subject to mandatory quarantine in a government-designated location.
-Fourteen categories of persons are exempt from quarantine (including academic researchers, select government officials, flight and cruise-ship crew members, and cross-boundary drivers) but are required to self-monitor with public health supervision and wear masks during their stay in Hong Kong.
+Hong Kong: Arrivals from Iran, Italy (Emilia-Romagna, Lombardy, and Veneto), and South Korea (Daegu and Gyeongbuk) in the past 14 days will be subject to mandatory quarantine in a government-designated quarantine center.
+Arrivals from any other country will be subject to mandatory quarantine (at home or other accommodation).
+Fourteen categories of persons are exempt from quarantine (including academic researchers, select government officials, flight and cruise-ship crew members, and cross-boundary drivers) but are required to self-monitor with public health supervision and wear face masks during their stay in Hong Kong.

 South Africa: Arrivals from anywhere in China and COVID-19–affected countries should self-quarantine and self-monitor.